 On completion, Colin and Libby set up data loggers to measure the temperature inside and outside their home.
 They wanted to know how well their home was performing.
-With the results in, temperatures recorded inside their home stayed mostly within the comfortable air temperatures of between 20 to 25 degree Celsius for most of the year.
+With the results, temperatures recorded inside their home stayed mostly within the comfortable air temperatures of between 20 to 25 degree Celsius for most of the year.
 The outside temperature range varied greatly in comparison.

 Colin noted that,

-So it seems a well-designed & well-built house does indeed provide good thermal performance without any further energy input than the sun, wind, and ceiling fans.
+So it seems a well-designed & the well-built house does indeed provide good thermal performance without any further energy input than the sun, wind, and ceiling fans.

 If you would like to know more about how we help our Clients with their architect home designs contact Bridget at BP Architects.
 You can read the full article on The hay bale Home in the Greenpages Magazine Article.